-Marysville, the county seat of Marshall County and one of the oldest towns in Kansas is beautifully located on the east bank of the Blue River, ten miles south of the Nebraska State Line.
-This historic town once stood on the trails of the Pony Express, St. Joe Road, the Overland Stage, The Military Road, and the Otoe-Missouria Trail.
+Marysville, the county seat of Marshall County and one of the oldest towns in Kansas, is beautifully located on the east bank of the Blue River, ten miles south of the Nebraska State Line.
+This historic town once stood on the Pony Express trails, St. Joe Road, the Overland Stage, The Military Road, and the Otoe-Missouria Trail.
 The old Pony Express Station still stands in downtown Marysville, KS.

 In 1849, Francis.
-J. Marshall, of Weston, Missouri, established a ferry on the Big Blue River, about nine miles below the present-day townsite of Marysville.
-This crossing was named “Independence Ford,” from the trail that led from Independence, Missouri, which was at that time the leading depot of the fur trade.
+J. Marshall of Weston, Missouri, established a ferry on the Big Blue River, about nine miles below the present-day townsite of Marysville.
+This crossing was named “Independence Ford,” from the trail that led from Independence, Missouri, which was the leading depot of the fur trade.
 In 1850, the Government opened the military road from Fort Leavenworth, crossing the river at what was afterward known as Palmetto or Marysville.
 Seeing that a great portion of the California emigrants were using this route, Marshall moved his ferry to the site that would later become Marysville.
 There, he built a few log cabins, opened a general store, and started a blacksmith shop.
-The chief commodity at his store was whiskey which sold at 18¢ per gallon.
-A post office was established in November 1854 with Marshall as the first postmaster.
+The chief commodity at his store was whiskey which was sold at 18¢ per gallon.
+A post office was established in November 1854, with Marshall as the first postmaster.
 Today, this is the oldest civilian post office in continual operation in the state.
-Francis Marshall, while a member of the first Kansas Legislature, in 1855, had a county laid off with the Big Blue River running through the center, and also had the county seat established at his ferry and named the place Marysville, in honor of his wife, Mary.
+While a member of the first Kansas Legislature in 1855, Francis Marshall had a county laid off with the Big Blue River running through the center and had the county seat established at his ferry and named the place Marysville in honor of his wife, Mary.
 The county is named for him.

 The Marysville Town Company originated in western Missouri, with John and James Doniphan, with Francis Marshall being the prime movers.
-The company was incorporated by an act of the Territorial Legislature on August 27, 1855.
+An act of the Territorial Legislature incorporated the company on August 27, 1855.

-The next settler, James McCloskey, an Indian trader, in company with other traders, located a short distance south of Marysville in November 1855.
+The next settler, James McCloskey, an Indian trader in company with other traders, settled a short distance south of Marysville in November 1855.
 The other members of the company soon after settled on the Vermillion River.

 In the meantime, a competing group of men were planning on settling at Marysville.
 In the spring of 1856, the Palmetto Town Company was organized in Atchison with 84 members, composed of Southern men with Southern sympathies.
 They were mostly young men who had come into Kansas Territory chiefly for political reasons and in the interests of the pro-slavery party.
 For various reasons, only about 35 members of the colony left Atchison and arrived at Palmetto on July 8, 1856.